 - A zinc coating hot-dipped onto a steel core with origins dating back to the 17th century.

-- Often not warrantied due to unpredictability and can develop excessive red rust when core is exposed.
+- Often not warrantied due to unpredictability and can develop excessive red rust when a core metal is exposed.

 At Sheffield Metals, we are dedicated to providing and educating our customers with the information they need to make the best and most informed decision.
-Contractors, architects, distributors, homeowners – we want to help you with your metal roofing project.
+Contractors, architects, distributors, homeowners – we’re available to help with your metal roofing project.

 Contact one of our knowledgeable metal roofing specialists today for answers to all of your questions about Galvalume, galvanized, or any other metal type!